Francisco Vera (activist)

-Francisco Vera (full name Francisco Javier Vera Manzanares, born 22 July 2009 in Colombia) is a climate change activist from Colombia.
+Francisco Javier Vera Manzanares (born 22 July 2009) is a climate change activist from Colombia.
 He has received numerous death threats because of his activism.
-President Ivan Duque of Colombia has promised the government will find the 'bandits' behind Twitter messages threatening Francisco.
+Ex-President Ivan Duque of Colombia has promised the government will find the "bandits" behind Twitter messages threatening Francisco.

 Francisco is the creator of Conversaciones con Francisco, an Instagram series of Instagram Live where he chats with relevant people around the world making a change.